Does The Fertility Center require a referral to schedule an appointment?

 Does my partner need to attend appointments with me?

-Is is normal to lightly spot or have cramping early in pregnancy?
+Is it normal to lightly spot or have cramping early in pregnancy?

 Spotting (pink, dark red or brown) can be quite normal early in pregnancy.
 However, if you experience bright red bleeding, please get off your feet immediately and call our office.
 Mild cramping may also be normal.
 If cramping is moderate to severe, you should notify our office.